coap-security/liboscore/doc/guides/design.md

 This page explains some design choices taken in libOSCORE.
-They are good-to-know general information for library users (for when they are essential to know, they are linked to explicitly (@FIXME but not yet everywhere)), and essential to understand for contributors.
+They are good-to-know general information for library users (for when they are essential to know, they are linked to explicitly), and essential to understand for contributors.

 @section stack_allocation_sizes Stack allocation sizes